 - Lymphocyte-rich classical Hodgkin lymphoma may have a nodular appearance, but immunophenotypic analysis allows distinction between this form of Hodgkin lymphoma and nodular lymphocyte-predominant Hodgkin lymphoma.
-Lymphocyte-rich classical Hodgkin lymphoma cells express CD15 and CD30, while nodular lymphocyte-predominant Hodgkin lymphoma almost never expresses CD15.
+Lymphocyte-rich classical Hodgkin lymphoma cells express CD15 and CD30.

 - Nodular sclerosis Hodgkin lymphoma histology accounts for approximately 80% of Hodgkin lymphoma cases in older children and adolescents but only 55% of cases in younger children in the United States.
 This subtype is distinguished by the presence of collagenous bands that divide the lymph node into nodules, which often contain an Reed-Sternberg cell variant called the lacunar cell.
 Some pathologists subdivide nodular sclerosis into two subgroups (NS-1 and NS-2) on the basis of the number of Reed-Sternberg cells present.
 Transforming growth factor-beta may be responsible for the fibrosis in the nodular sclerosis Hodgkin lymphoma subtype.
-A study of over 600 patients with nodular sclerosis Hodgkin lymphoma from three different university hospitals in the United States showed that two haplotypes in the HLA class II region were identified, which correlated with 70% increased risk of developing nodular sclerosis Hodgkin lymphoma.
-Another haplotype was associated with a 60% decreased risk.
-It is hypothesized that these haplotypes result in atypical immune responses that lead to Hodgkin lymphoma.
+A study of over 600 patients with nodular sclerosis Hodgkin lymphoma from three different university hospitals in the United States showed that two haplotypes in the HLA class II region correlated with a 70% increased risk of developing nodular sclerosis Hodgkin lymphoma.
+Another haplotype was associated with a 60% decreased risk of developing Hodgkin lymphoma.
+It is hypothesized that these haplotypes are associated with atypical immune responses that predispose to Hodgkin lymphoma.

 - Mixed-cellularity Hodgkin lymphoma is more common in young children than in adolescents and adults, with mixed-cellularity Hodgkin lymphoma accounting for approximately 20% of cases in children younger than 10 years, but only approximately 9% of older children and adolescents aged 10 to 19 years in the United States.
 Reed-Sternberg cells are frequent in a background of abundant normal reactive cells (lymphocytes, plasma cells, eosinophils, and histiocytes).
 Interleukin-5 may be responsible for the eosinophilia in mixed-cellularity Hodgkin lymphoma.
 This subtype can be confused with non-Hodgkin lymphoma.

 - Lymphocyte-depleted Hodgkin lymphoma is rare in children.
-It is common in adult patients with human immunodeficiency virus.
+It is common in adult patients with HIV.
 This subtype is characterized by the presence of numerous large, bizarre malignant cells, many Reed-Sternberg cells, and few lymphocytes.
 Diffuse fibrosis and necrosis are common.
-Many cases previously diagnosed as lymphocyte-depleted Hodgkin lymphoma are now recognized as diffuse large B-cell lymphoma, anaplastic large-cell lymphoma, or nodular sclerosis classical Hodgkin lymphoma with lymphocyte depletion.
+Many cases previously diagnosed as lymphocyte-depleted Hodgkin lymphoma are now recognized as diffuse large B-cell lymphoma, anaplastic large cell lymphoma, or nodular sclerosis classical Hodgkin lymphoma with lymphocyte depletion.

 Nodular Lymphocyte-Predominant Hodgkin Lymphoma

-- There are variable estimates for the relative frequency of nodular lymphocyte-predominant Hodgkin lymphoma in the pediatric population, ranging from 5% to 10%.
-The relative frequency is higher for children younger than 10 years compared with children aged 10 to 19 years.
+The frequency of nodular lymphocyte-predominant Hodgkin lymphoma in the pediatric population ranges from 5% to 10% in different studies, with a higher frequency in children younger than 10 years compared with children aged 10 to 19 years.
 Nodular lymphocyte-predominant Hodgkin lymphoma is most common in males younger than 18 years.
 A comprehensive review of nodular lymphocyte-predominant Hodgkin lymphoma addressing biology, evaluation, and treatment has been published.

-- Patients with nodular lymphocyte-predominant Hodgkin lymphoma generally present with localized, nonbulky disease that infrequently involves the mediastinum.
+- Pediatric patients are more likely to have low-stage disease and no B symptoms or extranodal involvement than are adult patients.
+Patients with nodular lymphocyte-predominant Hodgkin lymphoma generally present with localized, nonbulky, peripheral lymphadenopathy that rarely involves the mediastinum.
 Almost all patients are asymptomatic.

-- Chemotherapy and/or radiation therapy produce excellent long-term progression-free survival and overall survival in patients with nodular lymphocyte-predominant Hodgkin lymphoma; however, late recurrences have been reported up to 10 years after initial therapy.
+- Pediatric patients (aged <20 years) have better outcomes than do adult patients, even when controlled for other prognostic factors.
+Chemotherapy and/or radiation therapy produce excellent long-term progression-free survival and overall survival in patients with nodular lymphocyte-predominant Hodgkin lymphoma; however, late recurrences have been reported up to 10 years after initial therapy.

-- Deaths observed among individuals with nodular lymphocyte-predominant Hodgkin lymphoma are more frequently related to treatment complications and/or the development of subsequent neoplasms (including non-Hodgkin lymphoma), underscoring the importance of judicious use of chemotherapy and radiation therapy at initial presentation and after recurrent disease.
+- Deaths observed among individuals with nodular lymphocyte-predominant Hodgkin lymphoma are more frequently related to treatment complications and/or the development of subsequent neoplasms (including non-Hodgkin lymphoma) than in refractory disease, underscoring the importance of judicious use of chemotherapy and radiation therapy at initial presentation and after recurrent disease.